ethereum/go-ethereum/docs/_rpc/ns-admin.md

 ### admin_exportChain

 Exports the current blockchain into a local file, the path to which is passed as first argument.
-It optionally takes a first last block number, in which case it exports only that range of blocks.
+It optionally takes a first and last block number, in which case it exports only that range of blocks.

 It returns a boolean indicating whether the operation succeeded.